-Step 2 (Appeal): If the trainee does not accept the findings of the Step 1 Review, then they should inform the Postgraduate Dean in writing within 10 working days of the step 1 meeting taking place.
-HEE will then convene and chair a formal separate appeal panel.
-The appeal panel may confirm the original panel's decision or give another outcome.
+Appeal: If the trainee does not accept the findings of the Review, then they should inform the Postgraduate Dean in writing within 10 working days of the Review meeting taking place.
+HEE-NW will then convene a formal separate appeal panel.
 This is the final internal appeal process.